 The Royal Proclamation of 1763 and the End of British Colonial Rule

-In 1763, King George III used royal proclamation to place a moratorium on British settlements west of the Appalachian mountains, but it proved nearly impossible to enforce and it did little to repair the damaged relationship.
+In 1763, King George III used royal proclamation to place a moratorium on the British settlements west of the Appalachian mountains, but it proved nearly impossible to enforce and it did little to repair the damaged relationship.

 The Cherokee held on to most of their homeland successfully until the War of Independence officially ended British rule.
 This was made easier by the general belief that Appalachian land was relatively unattractive from a resource standpoint, not to mention colder in Winter and less attractive for farming.

 The United States Policy on American Indian Relations